 What will I learn at Thousand Currents Academy?

-- Many ideas and a deeper understanding of how to improve your partnerships and maximize your impact in your day-to-day work;
+- A deeper understanding of how to improve your partnerships and many ideas to maximize your impact in your day-to-day work;

-- An enhanced skill set for and approach to partnership that are authentic, mutual, and collaborative; and
+- An enhanced partnership skill set, grounded in approaches that are authentic, mutual, and collaborative; and

 Learning and Evaluation Reports